The Board of Directors

 • Deeper discussions will be held on the succession plan for appointing future Presidents and other human capital strategies.

-• There is room for further enhancement of governance and the monitoring businesses outside of Japan and subsidiaries.
+There is room for further enhancement of governance and monitoring of businesses outside of Japan and subsidiaries.

 Operation